MicrosoftDocs/dataexplorer-docs/data-explorer/external-tables-managed-identities.md

 ### [Azure Storage](#tab/azure-storage)

 The following table shows the required permissions by external resource.
-To import or query data from the external resource, grant read permissions.
-To export data to the external resource, grant write permissions.
+To import or query data from the external resource, grant the managed identity read permissions.
+To export data to the external resource, grant the managed identity write permissions.

 | External data store | Read permissions | Write permissions | Grant the permissions|
 |--|--|--|--|